Postal (video game)

-Postal is an isometric top-down shooter video game developed by Running with Scissors and published by Ripcord Games in 1997.
-A sequel to the game, Postal 2, was released in 2003.
-Two additional sequels, Postal III and Postal 4: No Regerts, were released in 2011 and 2022, respectively.
-Director Uwe Boll bought the movie rights for the series and produced a film of the same name.
+Postal is a 1997 isometric top-down shooter video game developed by Running with Scissors and published by Ripcord Games.
+It is the first installment in the Postal franchise.
+Players assume the role of the Postal Dude, a man who commits mass murder throughout the fictional town of Paradise, Arizona, to cure what he believes to be a "hate plague" released by the United States Air Force.

 A March 2001 re-release of the game, called Postal Plus, included a "Special Delivery" add-on.
-A remake of the game, Postal Redux, was released for Microsoft Windows on May 20, 2016, and was later released for the PlayStation 4 and Nintendo Switch digital stores.
-At the end of 2016, the game's source code was released under the GNU GPL-2.0-only.
-At the end of 2019, Running With Scissors released the game as freeware.
+The game was followed by Postal 2 (2003), Postal III (2011) and Postal 4: No Regerts (2022).
+German film director Uwe Boll bought the movie rights for the series and produced a film of the same name.
+A remake of the game, Postal Redux, was released for Windows in May 2016, and was later released for the PlayStation 4 and Nintendo Switch.
+In 2016, the game's source code was released under the GNU General Public License, and in 2019, Running with Scissors released the game as freeware.
+A port for the Dreamcast was released in June 2022.

 Gameplay

-Postal is a 3D shooter with mainly isometric, but also some top-down levels featuring hand-painted backgrounds.
-Gameplay and interface are similar to first-person shooters of the time in most, but not on all counts:
+Postal is a shooter with isometric projection.
+Gameplay and interface are similar to first-person shooters of the time, but not on all counts: